SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Select the VPC it should go inside.

-*Once a new NACL is created, note that all inbound and outbound rules are automatically set to deny everything*.
+*Once a new Network ACL is created, note that all inbound and outbound rules are automatically set to deny everything*.

 ### Change Subnet Associations
 Click on the new NACL's radio tab, and click on the tab below, called "Subnet associations."